davidmalcolm/texi2rst/output/options-for-debugging-your-program-or-gcc.rst

     comma-separated list of function ranges or assembler names.
 Each range is a number pair separated by a colon.
 The range is inclusive in both ends.
 If the range is trivial, the number pair can be simplified as a single number.
-If the functions call graph nodes ``uid`` falls within one of the specified ranges, the ``pass`` is disabled for that function.
+If the function's call graph node's ``uid`` falls within one of the specified ranges, the ``pass`` is disabled for that function.
 The ``uid`` is shown in the function header of a dump file, and the pass names can be dumped by using option :option:`-fdump-passes`.